Ancestral Healing Circle is a 501(c)(3) non-profit organization dedicated to healing history.

 Our Mission

-Ancestral Healing Circle is an Indigenous-led organization focused on healing the wounds of historical and intergenerational trauma.
-For over 35 years, we've worked through ceremony, education, and advocacy to support cultural renewal and real change.
+Ancestral Healing Circle is an Indigenous-led organization dedicated to honoring and addressing the wounds of historical and intergenerational trauma.
+For over 35 years, we have worked through ceremony, education, and advocacy to foster cultural renewal and meaningful change—through repatriation efforts, returning ancestral belongings to their rightful homes, bringing healing to communities,

-This work is about truth, responsibility, and the long path toward healing.
-We invite you to walk it with us.
+This work is rooted in truth, responsibility, and the long path toward healing. —We invite you to walk it with us.

 Descendants of WakíÅ‹aÅ‹ ÄŒík’ala, (Chief Little Thunder), Sicangu Lakota and General William S. Harney Commander of the 1855 Blue Water Massacre and designer and signer of The 1868 Ft.
 Laramie join in efforts to -- Healing The History.